Hizba-cloud/generosity-matchmaker-voice/README.md

    - **Suggested Platforms or Search Terms** (Verified organizations, platforms, or search queries to find active drives and direct donation links nearby)
    - **Drafted Outreach Message** (A polite, ready-to-copy template for local shelters or NGOs)
 4. **ElevenLabs Narration:** Users can click to listen to their entire action plan read aloud via ElevenLabs text-to-speech for seamless accessibility.
+5. **Solana Micro-Donations:** Users can instantly support community initiatives with low-fee ($0.00025) crypto contributions by scanning the automatically generated Solana QR code with a wallet like Phantom or Solflare.

 ---